Complete Salary Management Guide: 2026

 - Interoperability: connection with ATS (recruitment software), time management tools, accounting, and electronic signature portals.

-- Data security: hosting on servers certified ISO 27001, data encryption, GDPR compliance with data location in Europe.
+- Data security: hosting on certified servers (ISO 27001), data encryption, GDPR compliance with data location in Europe.

-- Support and SLA: responsive support, guaranteed availability (uptime > 99.9%).
+- Support and SLA: responsive support, availability guarantee (uptime > 99.9%).

-Integration of Electronic Signature in Payroll Workflow
+Integration of Electronic Signature into the Payroll Workflow

-Payroll Dashboards and Key Performance Indicators (KPI)
+Dashboards and Key Payroll Indicators (KPIs)

 - Payroll error rate: target < 1% of payslips produced.

-- Total payroll cost / Revenue: financial management ratio.
+- Total payroll cost / revenue: financial management ratio.

 ---